GerritCodeReview/modules_git-refs-filter/README.md

+# DEPRECATION NOTICE

+GerritForge has decided to [change the license to BSL](https://gitenterprise.me/2025/09/30/re-licensing-gerritforge-plugins-welcome-to-gerrit-enterprise/) therefore the Apache 2.0 version of this plugin is deprecated.
+The recommended version of the git-refs-filter plugin is on [GitHub](https://github.com/GerritForge/git-refs-filter) and the development continues on [GerritHub.io](https://review.gerrithub.io/admin/repos/GerritForge/git-refs-filter,general).

-# Git Ref filter module for Gerrit
+# Git Ref filter module for Gerrit (DEPRECATED)

 Gerrit lib module to allow filtering out refs in the Git advertizing protocol phase.